Thailand TDAC: Official Site, Free Guide, How to Avoid Scams (2026)

 Check spam.
 If still missing after 1 hour, submit again.
 The official site is idempotent — duplicate submissions are harmless and the most recent one applies.

 This guide is maintained by entrycardguide.
 We have no affiliation with the Royal Thai Immigration Bureau or any travel service.
-Our only revenue is from travel insurance and eSIM affiliate links at the bottom of this page, and we are transparent about this in our about page.
+Our current affiliate revenue comes from clearly disclosed travel insurance links on eligible pages, and we are transparent about this in our about page.